timo-reymann/chrooted-ftp/README.md

 There is also the default user `bob` with password `s3cr3tCand!`.
 This user is gone at the moment you mount the users file.

 If using files is not your thing you can also create users with env vars, see the list in [General settings](#general-settings) for more information.
-Both can be used togehter, so you can use env vars and/or file-based user creation.
+Both can be used together, so you can use env vars and/or file-based user creation.

 #### FTP